-God is crazy about us.
+God treasures us.
 God loves people!
 Forgiven by God, we get to love him back.
-One way we do this is through worship.
-Another is through loving other people in Jesus' name.
+One way we do this is through loving other people in Jesus' name.
 After all, Jesus said, "Love your neighbor as yourself."

-We are leading our people to become the best neighbor ever where they live, work and play.
-Our church’s job is to encourage, equip and empower our people to do this each week starting with their family and working outward from there.
+We are leading our people to become the best neighbors ever where they live, work and play.
+Our church leaders’ job is to encourage, equip and empower our people to do this each week starting at home and working outward from there.

 So we learn our neighbors names.
-We buy an ice cream for the car behind us in the drive-thru.
+We buy an ice cream cone for the car behind us in the drive-thru.
 We sit with the kid all alone in the lunchroom.
-We rescue someone being bullied.
+We stand up for someone being bullied.

 We love people in Jesus' name.

-One example is we serve middle and high school students in our community through the sport of Ultimate (Frisbee).
+One example is we serve high school students through the sport of Ultimate (Frisbee).
 We teach students how to be a part of a team that is competitive but values people over winning.
 We teach them to treat others as they would like to be treated.
 We teach them conflict resolution skills as they learn to self-officiate.
-We do this with Jesus-loving coaches.
 We see God working in the Ultimate community in Summerville and beyond.

 We believe God is on the move in Charleston.
 It is one of the fastest growing metro areas in the country and we are blessed to be in the middle of it!